Japan joins U.S.-Philippine humanitarian drills amid China sea dispute

-SUBIC BAY, Philippines (This story corrects to say this was first Japanese role at Subic Bay in August 14 story)
+SUBIC BAY, Philippines (This August 14, 2015 story was refiled to say this was the first Japanese role at Subic Bay)

 Japan has joined U.S.-led maritime humanitarian exercises off the Philippines for the first time, as concerns mount among the three allies about China's growing assertiveness in the disputed South China Sea.